Bombardier-Boeing dispute expected to drag on; Government source expects Bombardier loss - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-In new documents filed Wednesday, Bombardier (BBDb.TO) said it expects Boeing (BA.N) will likely respond to a loss by filing a new petition once there is a new U.S. order for the CSeries.
+In new documents filed Wednesday, Bombardier said it expects Boeing will likely respond to a loss by filing a new petition once there is a new U.S. order for the CSeries.

 "The threat of a new petition -- which Boeing has not disclaimed -- makes the partnership with Airbus to build a U.S. full assembly line a necessity regardless of how this case is resolved," the Montreal-based manufacturer wrote in a 20-page submission.